 Zeughausareal is one of only a few green spaces in Zurich’s city centre and yet, as it’s fenced in, with the former military buildings surrounding it looking abandoned, you can hardly call it inviting.
-Summergarte has changed this greatly.
-It’s an oasis of colourful lights, scattered tables and picnic cloths, and the lovely smells of grilled fish and meat.
+Summergarte has changed this considerably.
+It’s an oasis of colourful lights, scattered tables and picnic cloths, and mouth-watering smells of grilled fish and meat.

 As its name (summer garden, you might have guessed) suggests, Summergarte is open in summer only, and only when the weather is good.
 As a rule of thumb, this means no rain and temperatures on the right side of 20°C. The place looks and feels temporary, but that’s only fair, as so does summer in Zurich.